Posted: 30 May 2019 Contributor: Therese Palmere

 Read More About: Your Effective Guide to Social Media Video Advertising

 Determine a budget - Once you’ve worked out the items above, you can begin to start thinking about a budget.
 While many large corporations have the luxury to set aside $400,000 for a video marketing agency to produce video content, other smaller businesses might not be as lucky.
 This is where social media video comes into play.
 It’s free to record a video on your phone and then post it on social media.
 That’s the beauty of these platforms!
 Because social media encourages users to upload and share their content, there’s no set method brands need to follow on how to do video marketing.
 As a business owner, you can make those decisions based on how your audience responds to your content and adjust as necessary.

 Creating a video release strategy largely depends on where you want to publish your videos.
 For social media platforms, there are different aspects and nuances you need to keep in mind for the distribution of your content.
 For example, some of the following video marketing tips and predictions for 2019 that give you a glimpse into your potential audience:

 With over 2 billion users, Facebook is the social media platform that started it all, and the one where brands can achieve viral status for their content.
-In fact, branded content on Facebook has increased 258% since June 2017.
+In fact, 84% of video marketers use this social media platform as one of their main channels for video marketing.
 Users today also have the option of watching different kinds of video streams, and spend 3x more time watching live video versus video that’s been pre-recorded.
 For your video content distribution strategy, consider publishing your videos on Facebook and going live to entice your viewers and engage your audience.